+Traction was excellent on wet and dry surfaces, including light and melting snow on the roadway.
 The forefoot upper mesh is a little too airy for the coldest of winter days but should be a cooling benefit this summer.

+The Cumulus22 has a level of comfort and fit that inspires confidence for the long run, with the upper holding my feet secure in the midfoot area.
 I could detect a small amount of heel slippage while underway, something that could be remedied with a different lacing technique if the laces were long enough.

-The Cumulus 22 uses standard Asics blown rubber augmented with a generous amount of the more durable AHAR+ that is placed in the heel area and extends forward from the heel to the arch, along the lateral side of the outsole.
+The Cumulus22 uses standard Asics blown rubber augmented with a generous amount of the more durable AHAR+ that is placed in the heel area and extends forward from the heel to the arch, along the lateral side of the outsole.